 Forskolin may help fend off asthma attacks, a 2006 study from the Journal of International Medical Research suggests.
 The study found that asthma attacks were significantly less frequent among patients who took forskolin capsules (compared to those who were assigned to treatment with inhalations of sodium cromoglycate, a common asthma treatment).
 Lasting six months, the study involved 40 children and adults with mildly or moderately persistent asthma.

 Proponents claim that forskolin can help prevent or treat a variety of health conditions, including:

 Forskolin is also said to promote weight loss, protect against cancer, and improve heart health.

 Forskolin may cause a number of side effects, including headache and hypotension (a condition marked by abnormally low blood pressure).
 In addition, forskolin should be avoided by people with polycystic kidney disease and people using blood pressure medications and/or blood-thinning drugs.

-Given the lack of scientific evidence for its effects, forskolin cannot be recommended in the treatment of any health condition.
+Although preliminary research suggests that forskolin may offer beneficial effects, little is known about the health benefits of taking forskolin supplements.
 If you're considering the use of forskolin for a chronic health problem, talk to your doctor before starting your supplement regimen.

 D'Orazio JA, Nobuhisa T, Cui R, Arya M, Spry M, Wakamatsu K, Igras V, Kunisada T, Granter SR, Nishimura EK, Ito S, Fisher DE.
 "Topical drug rescue strategy and skin protection based on the role of Mc1r in UV-induced tanning."
 Nature.
 2006 Sep 21;443(7109):340-4.